Museum of Berkshire Aviation

 The Museum’s main focus is on the Miles Aircraft, which from 1932 until the late 40’s was called Reading Aerodrome.
 Many of the projects worked on by MLA were for the Ministry of Defense and classified top secret.
 These included black boxes, ejector seats, pressurized helmets, a flying jeep and a remote-controlled flying surveillance unit, called the Sprite.

 The volunteer told us this tale about the M.52 at Woodley, sounds very similar to a Canadian story about the Avril Arrow, governments being told to interfere to stop something only to handle over all the information to the U.S government who had the money to take on these projects and call them their own.

 “A scale model of the M.52 shows Miles Aircraft was a leading light in the aviation industry in its heyday.
 The M.52 was to be the first supersonic aircraft in the world, but the Government-funded project was cancelled abruptly.
 Mr Kite said: “It was assumed by Ben Lockspieser, the Minister of Aircraft Production, that it was too dangerous to risk pilots’ lives trying to get through the sound barrier.”
 To add insult to injury Miles Aircraft was ordered to hand its work and designs over to the American Bell Aircraft Company.
 A year later Major Chuck Yeager, of the US Air Force made the world’s first supersonic flight in a Bell X-1.”

-Even HRH has made a visit to Woodley to commemorate the absolutely outstanding restoration of his Handley Page Herald airplane.
+Even HRH has made a visit to Woodley to commemorate the absolutely outstanding restoration of his Handley Page Herald aeroplane.
 The HP Herald was flown by the Duke on a tour of South America, this plane was designed and built at Woodley.
-The restoration work has taken 4 years and the Duke came to visit to plane when it was finally “finished” to this day however volunteers are still searching for items to complete the plane.
+The restoration work has taken 4 years and the Duke came to visit the plane when it was finally “finished” to this day however volunteers are still searching for items to complete the plane.

 Here’s an interesting bit of trivia the “biro” was invented by the Miles Martin Pen Company right here at the Woodley factory.
 It was designed for “flight” so pilots could write in the air.